cdktf/cdktf-provider-gitlab/docs/personalAccessToken.python.md

 - *Type:* str

 When the token will expire, YYYY-MM-DD format.
+Is automatically set when `rotation_configuration` is used.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.4.0/docs/resources/personal_access_token#expires_at PersonalAccessToken#expires_at}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.5.0/docs/resources/personal_access_token#expires_at PersonalAccessToken#expires_at}

+---

+##### `rotation_configuration`<sup>Optional</sup> <a name="rotation_configuration" id="@cdktf/provider-gitlab.personalAccessToken.PersonalAccessToken.Initializer.parameter.rotationConfiguration"></a>

+- *Type:* <a href="#@cdktf/provider-gitlab.personalAccessToken.PersonalAccessTokenRotationConfiguration">PersonalAccessTokenRotationConfiguration</a>

+The configuration for when to rotate a token automatically.
+Will not rotate a token until `terraform apply` is run.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.5.0/docs/resources/personal_access_token#rotation_configuration PersonalAccessToken#rotation_configuration}

 ---